ernie/norm/README.md

 ## Usage

-Norm only expects you to understand three key concepts in order to use it
+Norm only expects you to understand four key concepts in order to use it
 effectively:

 1. `Norm::Record` - Extended on any Ruby class to make this class support a